 “It is safe to assume that there is no more pre-95 or post-95, but it's about all Vietnamese who received final removal orders,” says Nguyen.

-While in prison, Nguyen got involved in as many programs that he could while he was incarcerated.
-The Orange County registered told his story in December 2016.
+Nguyen got involved in as many programs that he could while he was incarcerated.
+The Orange County Register told his story in December 2016.

 When he returned home to Southern California, Nguyen learned there were no resources available for ex-offenders in the Vietnamese community.
 He created Asian and Pacific Islander Re-entry of Orange County to help formerly incarcerated men and women re-integrate into society.